 Classic Bean Sprout Stir Fry

-You may have ever made fried noodles using bean sprouts, and left behind a lot of bean sprouts.
+You may have made fried noodles using bean sprouts and left behind a lot of bean sprouts.
 This bean sprout stir-fry is the perfect way to use up large quantities of bean sprouts.

 You’ll find bean sprout stir fry in Vietnamese households.
 Even though it may not seem very appealing, it tastes great.
 To complement my other Vietnamese dishes, you can make this side dish.
 It has big health benefits and great flavor.